S-Driscoll/SparseProjectionPursuit/README.md

 Current branches
 ----------
 * Master - Original SPPA code (version 1.0)
-* Version 1.1 -Improved selection of initial population to ensure maximum coverage of variables.
+* Version 1.1 - Improved selection of initial population to ensure maximum coverage of variables.
 If population size is sufficient, each variable is selected a minimum of n times.
 Residual individuals are selected at random without repetition.
 This is more equitable than the original version which might exclude some variables and over-represent others.

 Literature related to PPA
 -------------